oweb36/mws-docs/Characters/Air Conditioners/Aufs.md

 Aufs puts this egotistical tough guy facade, but he is a softie in reality.
 If you know him well, he is actually a great person to talk too.
 But don't share his secrets, or you will break his trust.
 He may help you, but not really that much.

 Aufs is always plotting something.
 It is usually mundane or ridiculous (but sometimes, rarely it might be an assasination or a genocide plot), but the way he does so is creepy and gives off an evil vibe.
 This is amplified with his mysterious nature.
 People don't really trust and fear him because he is mysterious and always seems to be doing something in the background, and they don't know about what he is doing.

+Aufs is also the kind of person to point out retcons and plot holes.
+He is that one nerd that goes *"Umm, actually..."* Mostly nobody understands him, but sometimes they can see what is he talking about.

 Aufs is also funny when made fun of.
 He is quite a funny person after all, even though he ain't aims to be that.
 This is why he kinda the [butt monkey](#Being%20the%20Butt%20Monkey) of the [Megarchive Warehouse Show](Megarchive%20Warehouse%20Show.md).